vanheeringen-lab/ANANSE/README.md

   * Required arguments:
     * `-e, --expression`
       The expression file of your interested cell type or tissue.
 It could have one or more gene expression file(s).
 In this file, the 1st column should contain gene name, and a column should be named TPM. [***This***](/test/data/KRT_rep1_TPM.txt) is an example of expression file.
+    * `-r, --enhancers`
+      The name of the input enhancer peak file.
+This should be a BED format file, with 4 columns.
+The first column is chromosome name, the second and third columns are the start and end point of peak.
+We recommend all peaks have 200bp.
+If the peak is not 200bp, we will normize it to 200bp.
+The fourth column is intensity of the peak, it could be RPKM or equivalent value. [***This***](/test/data/krt_enhancer.bed) is an example enhancer BED file.
     * `-b, --binding`
       The binding network from `Build binding network` step.
 One of the example `binding network` could be found at [***here***](http://mbdata.science.ru.nl/qxu/ananse/results/binding.txt).
     * `-o, --output`